13 Best Animal Charities to Support in 2025

 Mission: To rescue, rehabilitate, and educate on farm animals’ behalf while promoting a cruelty-free lifestyle and reducing our impact on the earth.

 The Sale Ranch Animal Sanctuary is based in Temecula, California, and is 100% off-grid.
-This organization offers a home for factory-farmed animals that have been abused, neglected, or discarded.
+This organization offers a home for factory-farmed animals who have been abused, neglected, or discarded.
 The sanctuary also includes a hospice for senior horses with medical needs.

 The sanctuary’s programs to rehabilitate, educate, and advocate on behalf of these animals are why they were chosen for this list.
 The average person isn’t aware of where their farmed meat comes from, and education and advocacy play an essential role in improving the welfare of farmed animals.